Bhim Army chief Chandrashekhar Azad shot at in UP’s Saharanpur

 Five persons, including Azad’s younger brother, were inside the car when they were attacked, the politician told ANI.

-“The deadly attack on Bhim Army Chief and National President Bhai Chandrasekhar Azad in Deoband of Saharanpur is a cowardly act of stopping the Bahujan Mission Movement,” the party said in a statement, reported NDTV.
+“The deadly attack on Bhim Army Chief and National President Bhai Chandrasekhar Azad in Deoband of Saharanpur is a cowardly act of stopping the Bahujan Mission Movement,” the party said in a statement.

 The outfit demanded that the accused be arrested and strict action be taken to ensure security of Azad.